-On the other hand, we expect the presence of a boundary to facilitate a circular motion of a wave-packet through the system.
-To see the origin of such a phenomenon, first note that the adiabatic approximation breaks down on the boundary since 4D quantum Hall Hamiltonian exhibits gapless boundary states for certain $k_w$.
-This allows the low-energy and the high-energy subspaces to couple at the boundary.
-Since each sector has a non-vanishing total (and mutually opposite) chirality, we expect the coupling to take the form of Fermi arcs connecting the two sectors.
-To complete the argument, let us consider a wave-packet with momentum near the Weyl point of the low-energy sector.
-In an applied magnetic field, the wave-packet moves upward along the system via the bulk chiral Landau level, until it reaches the system boundary.
+On the other hand, we expect the presence of a boundary to facilitate a circular motion of a wave packet through the system.
+To understand this phenomenon, first note that the adiabatic approximation breaks down on the boundary since 4D quantum Hall Hamiltonian exhibits gapless boundary states for certain $k_w$.
+This allows the low-energy and the high-energy sectors to couple at the boundary and \XQ{one must consider the whole Floquet bands, which have zero net chirality}.
+Since each sector has a nonvanishing (mutually opposite) chirality, we expect the coupling to take the form of Fermi arcs connecting the two sectors.
+To complete the argument, we consider a wave packet with momentum near the WP of the low-energy sector.
+In an applied magnetic field, the wave packet moves upward along the system via the bulk chiral Landau level, until it reaches the system boundary.
 Then it evolves along the surface Fermi arc under the influence of Lorentz force while reaching the high-energy sector.
-The new setting allows the wave-packet to descend through the system along the Landau level of opposite chirality, until it finally completes the cycle by returtning to the low-energy sector along the Fermi arc on the bottom of the system [see Fig.~4(b)].
-This circular motion~\cite{Potter:2014,Bulmash:2016,Zhang:2016} of wave-packet dynamics under magnetic field is an experimental signature once such a model is realized not only in electron system, but in photonic and cold atom system, where an effective magnetic field can be applied in a synthetic way~\cite{Fang:2012,Jaksch:2003,Lin:2009,Aidelsburger:2013,Hafezi:2013}.
+The new setting allows the wave packet to descend through the system along the Landau level of opposite chirality, until it finally completes the cycle by returning to the low-energy sector along the Fermi arc on the bottom of the system [see Fig.~4(b)].